Programs and coverage

 HDAA Experience with Assessing ISO 9001

-HDAA is proud to be accredited to provide ISO 9001 assessment and certification, and with more than a million organisations worldwide certified to ISO 9001, it is fair to say that ISO 9001 certification is globally recognised as the benchmark for measuring organisations’ quality management systems.
+HDAA is accredited by JAS-ANZ to provide ISO 9001 assessment and certification, and with more than a million organisations worldwide certified to ISO 9001, it is fair to say that ISO 9001 certification is globally recognised as the benchmark for measuring organisations’ quality management systems.

 The focus of HDAA is on working with health and human service providers to support improvement.
 Our approach is to get alongside you to design an assessment that meets your particular situation and needs.
 For instance, prior to the assessment process beginning we can work with you to complete a “pre-assessment” or “gap-analysis” as well as provide you with a unique self-assessment system to develop a plan of improvement that guides you toward success.